Skip to Content

 I like to use a combination of pineapple juice, brown sugar or brown sweetener, honey, cinnamon, ground cloves, and cornstarch (as a thickener) to make the glaze.
 Combine the ingredients in a saucepan on the stove until thick.

-How to Cook a Ham With Pineapple and Cherries
+How to Make Baked Ham with Pineapple and Brown Sugar

 Detailed measurements and full instructions can be found in the recipe card at the bottom of the post.